nathaneastwood/fablore/src/main-story/16-rosetta/roots-of-change.md

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/16-rosetta/roots-of-change-3.webp" alt="roots-of-change-3" class="center" />

 "Your Majesty, Candlehold is in danger.
-The Rotwood is spreading at Florian's will and—"
+The Rotwood is spreading at Florian's will and - "

 "Quiet, my dear," the Queen interrupted, her voice soft and distant.
 "I am dreaming..."